Sanmeet-EWU/cscd-350-project-stella/developer-guidelines.md

 ### Layout

-Here is a high-level view of the folder structure for your reference.
+Here is a high-level view of the folder structure and key components for your reference.
 <pre>
 diagrams
     -> images
-take_thatproject
+takethat_project
     -> lib
     -> test
     -> pubspec.yaml